-Now that we are starting to have temperatures of 80+ degrees,
+Now that we are starting to have temperatures of 80+ degrees, it is important to understand summer watering best practices.

-it is important that you are watering consistently and also at the right times.
+It is important that you are watering consistently and also at the right times.
 Please keep in mind that roads, sidewalks and rock beds are heat conductors.
 This will cause water to evaporate quickly and not get to the root systems where it is needed.
 This is why you may have be noticing grass edges that look dried out.
 With high temperatures and winds, lawns lose 1.5-2” of moisture per week through evapotranspiration.
 This means, to maintain a healthy lawn, you must replenish that amount of water.

 You should be watering 3-4 days per week, but if highs are consistently in the 90’s, you will want to water every other day.
 Water early morning only, do not split your time between morning and evening.
 This creates shallow roots, and allows for more weeds to germinate.
 Water in 2-3 back to back cycles early morning, before 9am.
 Rotor heads should run for 45-50 minutes and stationary pop ups should run for 25-30 minutes total time.
 This will allow time for the water to soak in and push down further in the root system.